Georgeanna-Li/Capstone_CFI/README.md

 A: This time I would take into account of the money the platform earns each time.
 I would multiply the probability by the money earned to rank the dealers and make recommendations.

+## May 9th

+Today we met with Jungyeul to discuss what we need to do for the text script extraction.
+He shared with us some [useful information like this article](https://medium.com/analytics-vidhya/text-classification-with-bert-using-transformers-for-long-text-inputs-f54833994dfd).
+And we are going to explore LongTransformer on it.

+## May 10th

+Today I tried to use `pysrt` model to clean the text data.

+## May 11th

+Today we met with Pavel, talked about what we did in this week.
+My main job is to extract linguistics features from the script and make suggestions on what aspect to be improved.

+## May 12th

+Looked for more linguistics features online and plug them into our model to see which features play the most important role.